Privacy statement on processing personal data within the procedure of the EUIPO Academy Learning Portal

 - Deloitte, as an external processor providing services to Human Resources Department (consultancy services related to the EUIPO ALP), may have an access to the data.

-- IECISA-ALTIA and SOPRA, as external processors providing services to Digital Transformation Department (EUIPO ALP administration and queries) have access to personal data on a strictly need-to-know basis.
+- IECISA-ALTIA and INTRASOFT, as external processors providing services to Digital Transformation Department (EUIPO ALP administration and queries) have access to personal data on a strictly need-to-know basis.

 - Linguarama Iberica S.A., as an external processor providing services to Academy Department exclusively for language courses, has access to personal data on a strictly need-to-know basis.